pdfo/pdfo/doc/source/user/index.rst

 This guide explains how to :ref:`install <installation>` and :ref:`use <usage>` PDFO in Python and MATLAB.
 It also contains information about the releases, past issues, and useful references.
+For detail on the Python API of PDFO, see the :ref:`Python API reference <python-api>`.

 .. toctree::
     :caption: Getting started